python3njoyer/Digital-Learning/README.md

 # Digital Learning

-Collection of projects for the Office of Digital Learning.
+Collection of projects to automate tedious tasks for the Office of Digital Learning.